Ventolin

 Speak to your doctor before taking Ventolin if you are pregnant or breastfeeding.

-Ventolin is safe to take while pregnant or breastfeeding.
-For further advice regarding the use Ventolin during pregnancy or breastfeeding, speak to your doctor or asthma nurse.
+Ventolin is considered safe for use during pregnancy and breastfeeding.
+For further advice on the use of Ventolin during pregnancy or breastfeeding, consult your doctor or asthma nurse.

 Will Ventolin affect my ability to drive or operate machinery?